raspberrypilearning/getting-started-web-dev/en/step_7.md

 [[[web-animate-span]]]

-You can create your own class to make a new style
+You can create your own class to make a new style.

 [[[web-add-class]]]